 Casper Aviation Platoon was the only separate aviation platoon in the United States Army during the Vietnam War.
-Casper was organized with the 173d Airborne Brigade on Okinawa in 1963 and arrived in country with the Herd on May 5, 1965 becoming the first U.S. Army ground unit committed to the Vietnam War.
-Casper Platoon supported the Brigade until they all left Bong Son, Vietnam in early August 1971.
+Casper was organized with the 173d Airborne Brigade on Okinawa in 1963 and arrived in country with the Brigade on May 5, 1965 becoming the first United States Army ground unit committed to the Vietnam War.
+Casper Platoon supported the Brigade until they all left Vietnam in August 1971.

 "This website is dedicated to all of the men who served in Casper Aviation Platoon"

 During our Tour of Duty in Vietnam, the Casper Platoon was relocated four times and finally called LZ English our home from early 1968 to 1971.
 Casper's "Ghost Town" was located on the east side of LZ English and right next to what we called "Sniper Village.”
 This was a popular VC area after the sun went down.

 Casper Aviation Platoon areas of operation from 1965 thru 1971.